danielfcollier/py-umik-base-app/docs/posts/01 - Architecture.md

 To understand why glitches happen, you have to look at how audio hardware talks to your OS.
 The microphone doesn't wait for your Python code; it writes data continuously into a **Circular Ring Buffer** (a small, fixed-size memory space) at a specific rate (e.g., 48,000 samples per second).

-If your Python script takes too long to process a chunk—say, calculating an FFT or writing a file to a slow SD card—the hardware "head" catches up to the "tail."
+If your Python script takes too long to process a chun - say, calculating an FFT or writing a file to a slow SD card - the hardware "head" catches up to the "tail."

 > **The Result:** The hardware has no choice but to overwrite the old data you haven't read yet.
 This discontinuity in the waveform is what you hear as a "pop" or "click."